nanahs/elm-specular/README.md

 To learn more about Elm, check out [Elm's official homepage](https://elm-lang.org/).

 To learn more about tailwindcss, check out [tailwindcss's official homepage](https://tailwindcss.com/).

+## Nice to haves

+- Wrap whole svg viewbox with an element that has resize enabled and use [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/Resize_Observer_API) to get bring the new height/width of the box back into elm
+- Convert box from rect to a List of Lines.
+Should allow for different shapes
+- Mark surfaces as reflective or not and make the ray use the property

+## Current issues

+- Improper segment intersection calculation.
+This was a big stopper for me and sank a majority of my time into it
+- The current app does not give you an idea of the total number of reflections that are possible